MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 ## Step 2: Connect multiple VNets with peering

 By default, there's no allowed communication between VNets with a single Azure subscription or across multiple subscriptions.
 Multiple VNets, each belonging to different entities, have their own access controls.
-They can connect to each other or to a centralized hub VNet using VNet peering, where all traffic must be inspected by an Azure Firewall or a third-party NVA.
+They can connect to each other or to a centralized hub VNet using VNet peering, where an Azure Firewall or a third-party NVA inspects all traffic.

 This illustration shows a VNet peering connection between two VNets and the use of Azure Firewall on each end of the connection and crossing the VNet segmentation boundary.